 With the opportunity to mine asteroids from the solar system, potentially containing trillions of dollars of resources within, the prospect of such ventures is now gaining traction among governments and private companies.

-Current asteroid mining expedition include 17 missions for space resource exploitation, with the NASA OSIRIS-Rex mission to Bennu asteroid expected to return with samples in 2023.
+Current asteroid mining expeditions include 17 missions for space resource exploitation, with the NASA OSIRIS-Rex mission to the Bennu asteroid expected to return with samples in 2023.

 Rare earth element separation technology